Keivan-sf/Bushuray-tui/README.md

 ### How to use
 Bushuray is currently available on AUR under the name of `bushuray-git`

-For other distrobutions Download and extract the latest version from releases section then run
+For other distrobutions download and extract the latest version from releases section then run
 ```
 ./bushuray
 ```